Detecting Identification Failure in Moment Condition Models: Asymptotic Behaviour of the quasi-Jacobian

-In particular, $\lambda_{\min}(B_{n,\infty}^\prime B_{n,\infty} ) \leq O_p(\kappa_n^2)$. \end{theorem} Theorem \ref{th:weak_sup} shows that when $\theta$ is not uniquely identified, the sup-norm quasi-Jacobian matrix will vanish at a $\kappa_n$ rate in all directions associated with the identified failure $\beta_{2}^{1} - \beta_{2}^{2}$.
-By assumption, the span of these directions has dimension $d_{\beta_2}$ so that $B_{n,\infty}$ vanishes on a subspace of dimension $d_{\beta_2}$.
-Hence, small eigenvalues are indicative of an identification failure and the number of weakly identified coefficients.
+In particular, $\lambda_{\min}(B_{n,\infty}^\prime B_{n,\infty} ) \leq O_p(\kappa_n^2)$. \end{theorem} Theorem \ref{th:weak_sup} shows that when $\theta$ is not uniquely identified, the quasi-Jacobian vanishes at a $\kappa_n$ rate in all directions associated with the identification failure.
+The span of these directions has dimension $d_{\beta_2}$ so that $B_{n,\infty}$ vanishes on a subspace of dimension $d_{\beta_2}$.
+Hence, small singular values are indicative of an identification failure, and the number of weakly identified coefficients.
 The constants involved in the $O_p$ terms are made explicit in the proof.
 The following Proposition extends these results to $B_{n,\infty}P_{\theta_1}^\perp$, which focuses on the identification status of the nuisance parameters only.
+For both results, the proof is similar to the derivations used for the MA(1) example.